roman-milk/roman-milk.github.io/melody-malone.md

  ++++++++++++++++

  I lay next to her on the bed, breathing hard and wondering why she couldn't accept it as a lost cause as she fondled me in a vain attempt to get me up one more time.
-Finally I said: Report_Story #2
+Finally I said: